kitor/ml-ghidra/docs/StateObjects.md

 ## Prerequisites

 You have to find and create `CreateStateObject` function first.
-It has to have properly-ish declared arguments.
+It has to have properly-ish declared signature.
 For example:

 ```
 StateObject *